moorepants/learn-multibody-dynamics/orientation.rst

      \hat{n}_z
    \end{bmatrix}

+This matrix :math:`{}^A\mathbf{C}^N` maps vectors expressed in the :math:`N` frame to vectors expressed in the :math:`A` frame.
 This matrix has an important property, which we will demonstrate with SymPy.
 Start by creating the matrix:

 .. jupyter-execute::